curvegrid/go-ethereum-wiki/Whisper-v5-RPC-API.md

 #### shh_unsubscribe

-Disables and removes an existing subscription.
+Cancels and removes an existing subscription.

 ##### Parameters